nafizjiwa/REACT-Router/README.md

 ### Linking to Routes (Navigating within an app between pages )

-Navigating within pages of an app pages reload to prevent this React Router offers 2 components or solutions.
+Navigating within pages of an app causes pages to reload. </br>
+So to prevent this React Router offers 2 anchors (whose default of page refresh are disabled).
+1. Link
+2. NavLink
+Anchor Tag Syntax: A `to` prop (the redirect) and wrapped HTML for display (Here both redirect to /about view)

+      <Link to="/about">About</Link>
+      <NavLink to="/about">About</NavLink>

+`/` refers to ablsolute paths meaning it navigates from the root directory.
+First, import these components